-Probiotics are also found in supplement form, varying from quantity of CFU’s (colony forming units) and different types of bacteria strains.
-Typically when I recommend probiotics to my clients with digestive issues or challenges, I recommend looking for a trusted, reputable company who undergoes third party testing if possible and has Good Manufacturing Practices (GMP).
-Make sure to purchase a probiotic brand that has a higher number of CFU’s from 15 billion to 100 billion with strain diversity.
+Probiotics are also found in supplement form, varying in the quantity of CFUs (colony-forming units) and different types of bacteria strains.
+Typically when I recommend probiotics to my clients with digestive issues or challenges, I recommend looking for a trusted, reputable company that undergoes third-party testing if possible and has Good Manufacturing Practices (GMP).
+Make sure to purchase a probiotic brand that has a higher number of CFU from 15 billion to 100 billion with strain diversity.
 The brands I’ve used and would recommend are Dr. Mercola and Garden of Life.
-The amounts, doses, and strain types are different for everyone; therefore, I recommend doing further research and checking with your doctor to see if you have specific digestive issues or questions on taking any supplement.
+The amounts, doses, and strain types are different for everyone; therefore, I recommend doing further research and checking with your doctor to see if you have specific digestive issues or questions about taking any supplements.

 Different Types Of Probiotics

 If you can remember way back to biology class, you may recall the many different strains of bacteria in the world.
-Well your gut is home to around 500, each different in their own way.
-Some facilitate digestion, provide nutrients, and/or helps form the immune system.
-They also have some very interesting and hard to pronounce names.
+Well, your gut is home to around 500, each other in its own way.
+Some facilitate digestion, provide nutrients, and/or help form the immune system.
+They also have some very interesting and hard-to-pronounce names.
 Here are just a few of the little friends that you might want to look for if you decide to try out some supplements:

 - Bifidobacterium bifidum — the most dominant probiotic in infants and in the large intestine.
-This bacteria helps to support production of vitamins in gut, inhibits harmful bacteria, aid in immune system response and prevent diarrhea.
+This bacteria helps to support the production of vitamins in the gut, inhibits harmful bacteria, aids in immune system response, and prevents diarrhea.

-- Bifidobacterium longum — supports liver function, reduces inflammation, removes lead and heavy metals.
+- Bifidobacterium longum — supports liver function, reduces inflammation, and removes lead and heavy metals.

 - Bifidobacterium breve — help to colonize a healthy gut community and crowd out bad bacteria.

-- Bifidobacterium infantis — alleviates IBS (irritable bowl syndrome)s symptoms, diarrhea and constipation.
+- Bifidobacterium infantis — alleviates IBS (irritable bowel syndrome)s symptoms, diarrhea, and constipation.

 - Lactobacillus casei — supports immunity and helps fight infections.

-- Lactobacillus acidophilus — relieves gas, bloating, improves lactose intolerance.
-Shown 61 percent reduction in e. coli, lower cholesterol levels and creation of vitamin K. This one is a must!
+- Lactobacillus acidophilus — relieves gas, and bloating, and improves lactose intolerance.
+Shown 61 percent reduction in e. coli, lower cholesterol levels, and creation of vitamin K. This one is a must!

 - Lactobacillus bulgaricus — a powerful probiotic strain that has been shown to fight harmful bacteria that invades your digestive system and is stable enough to withstand the acidic digestive juices of the stomach.
 It also neutralizes toxins and naturally produces its own antibiotics.

 - Lactobacillus rhamnosus — supports bacterial balance and supports healthy skin.
-Helps fight urinary tract infections, respiratory infections, and reduce anxiety by reducing stress hormones and GABA neurotransmitter receptors.
+Helps fight urinary tract infections, and respiratory infections, and reduces anxiety by reducing stress hormones and GABA neurotransmitter receptors.

 - Bacillus coagulans — an endospore probiotic that is heat-resistant and improves nutrient absorption.
 Also has been shown to reduce inflammation and symptoms of arthritis.

-- Saccharomyces boulardii — a yeast probiotic strain that restores natural flora in the large and small intestine and improves intestinal cell growth.
-It has proved effective in treating inflammatory bowel disease like Crohn’s disease.
+- Saccharomyces boulardii — a yeast probiotic strain that restores natural flora in the large and small intestines and improves intestinal cell growth.
+It has proved effective in treating inflammatory bowel diseases like Crohn’s disease.
 It’s been shown to have anti-toxin effects, be antimicrobial, and reduce inflammation.

 I hope this post has helped you understand probiotics a little more.
 Use this as a resource and check back for more info as I will be adding to this post later.
 If you want to learn more about the different types of probiotics and the benefits they provide you can check the following list below.
 If you have any questions about probiotics, please comment below, if you are a BIG believer in the benefits of probiotics and use them often, I’d love to hear what your favorite ways to use them are.
 Stay tuned :)